Driver leads deputies on chase with woman, 2 kids in big rig

 Deputies found the big rig and tried to pull the driver over, but he kept going.

-Deputies deployed several spike strips, but he refused to stop, causing the man to drive on the rims.
+Deputies deployed several spike strips, but the driver refused to stop, driving on the rims.
 A massive cloud of sparks could be seen lighting up the truck as the driver started slowing down to a stop on Katy Freeway near Igloo.

 "He's losing more tires, more tires.
 Tire debris everywhere," a 911 dispatcher is heard saying.